harvard-edtech/caccl-deploy/README.md

 ##### Common db options

-`dbOptions.engine` - either "mysql" or "docdb"
+`dbOptions.engine` (string) - either "mysql" or "docdb"

-`dbOptions.instanceType` - default is "t3.medium".
+`dbOptions.instanceType` (string) - default is "t3.medium".
 Consider at least "r5.large" for production.

-`dbOptions.instanceCount` - Default is "1".
+`dbOptions.instanceCount` (number) - Default is "1".
 Production apps should use "2" to enable multi-az replication.

-`dbOptions.engineVersion` - use a specific version of the docdb or aurora/mysql engine.
+`dbOptions.engineVersion` (string) - use a specific version of the docdb or aurora/mysql engine.
 You probably don't need to set this.

-`dbOptions.removalPolicy` - **IMPORTANT** can be one of "RETAIN", "SNAPSHOT" or "DELETE".
+`dbOptions.removalPolicy` (string) - **IMPORTANT** can be one of "RETAIN", "SNAPSHOT" or "DELETE".
 See the section just below on what this does.

 ##### DocumentDb only

-`dbOptions.profiler` - Enable the DocDB cluster's slow query profiling option.
+`dbOptions.profiler` ("true|false") - Enable the DocDB cluster's slow query profiling option.
 The default threshold for what's considered a slow query is 500ms.

 ##### Mysql only

-`dbOptions.databaseName` - Set this if you want a database to be automatically created during provisioning.
+`dbOptions.databaseName` (string) - Set this if you want a database to be automatically created during provisioning.

 ##### DocumentDb environment variables